mike-herman/writings/new_repo_creation.md

 `git add .`
 `git commit -m "Initial commit"`
 `git push origin main`

+# Additional Steps
+You may want to add a linense.
+I'm not sure how to do this via the GitHub CLI.
+[Here's how to add a license to a repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and [here's the licenses you can add](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
+A license is importand because, among other things, it limits your liability.

 # Troubleshooting
 - Is your main branch called `main`?
 That's been the default for years now, but older versions of git used the name `master`.